| An Essay on

 signifier delivers what is signified only if it is perceived and received in the

+appropriate forms.
 Compiling classifications is one of the methods by which our

 society has attempted to draw out these forms.
 Classifications are an attempt to